2025 CII Annual Conference

 KEYNOTE SPEAKERS

-AC25 Keynote Speaker: Ken Simonson, Chief Economist, Associated General Constrators (AGC),"Will Construction Thrive or Dive in 2025 and Beyond?"
+AC25 Keynote Speaker: Ken Simonson, Chief Economist at Associated General Contractors of America, Will U.S. Construction Thrive or Dive in the Rest of ‘25?

-Ken will address recent policy changes that have created uncertaintie about the near-term outlook on the demand for various types of construction, along with cost and availability of both materials and labor.
+Ken will address recent policy changes that have created uncertainties about the near-term outlook on the demand for various types of construction, along with cost and availability of both materials and labor.
 He will sort out how recent developments are likely to affect our industry and will provide his fearless forecast for the rest of the year and beyond.

-AC25 Keynote Speaker: Eli Embleton, Zachry Corporation, "REACH" - Mastering Your Emotions in Stressful Situations
+AC25 Keynote Speaker: Eli Embleton, Zachry Corporation, REACH - Mastering Your Emotions in Stressful Situations

 - A powerful framework for understanding strong emotional reactions -- both yours and others'